MtheTeacher/MNIST-Neural-Network-Explorer/log.md

-# Pruning Step Error Log
+# Pruning Step Log - Successful Run

-The following output is observed when attempting to use the "Prune & Fine-Tune" feature.
+The following output is observed when successfully using the "Prune & Fine-Tune" feature.

 ```
 Log